Services for CHiPTec Members

 Software: CHiPTec members help maintain a variety of software design tools including microelectronic layout and simulation tools and architectural simulators.
 The wiki includes a list of tools as well as detailed information on each.
 The tools include:

-- Synopsys and Cadence - electronic design automation
+- Cadence - electronic design automation

 - Tensilica Xtensa Xplorer - configurable processor development